froggleston/freqtrade_analysis_notebook/README.md

 A Jupyter Notebook to make backtesting, analysis and plotting of freqtrade strategies easier

+## Issues

+The pandas 2.0 release has broken quantstats so pin your pandas install to <2.0 if you want to use the notebook for now.

+Awaiting this PR to merge: https://github.com/ranaroussi/quantstats/pull/263

 ## Prerequisites

 You will need to install jupyter to run this notebook.
 Please follow any Jupyter installation instructions for your OS or environment.